lievencoghe/cambridge_cxa/README.md

               9600n81,local
 ```

-On your Home Assistant, reate a directory called `cambridge_cxa` under the `custom_components` directory, and save the files from this repo in there.
+On your Home Assistant, create a directory called `cambridge_cxa` under the `custom_components` directory, and save the files from this repo in there.

 Then, add the following to your configuration.yaml file: